Rodynske: Demographics

+In 1992, the population of Rodynske was 15,300 inhabitants.
+As of the Ukrainian national census in 2001, Rodynske counted 11,988 inhabitants.
+Like in most urban areas of Donbas, a solid majority of the people living in the town are ethnic Ukrainians, yet Russian is more commonly spoken than Ukrainian.
+The exact ethnic and linguistic composition was as follows:

 Housing

 According to data from the city's statistical department, the housing stock is 250.0 thousand square meters of the total area.
 The large and small housing stock is located in the southern part of the city, which is served by the Municipal enterprise "Rodin Center of the single customer" established in 2007.
 80% of the housing stock is in an emergency situation, the main problem is the repair of the roof.
 In the northern part of the city are built farms.